shwetagupta9411/Image-Caption-Bot/README.md

 5. Access to colab for training the model (only if your machine is not sufficient)

 **Set-up the virtual environment :**
-1. virtualenv env-image-caption-bot
+1. run `virtualenv env-image-caption-bot`
-2. source env-image-caption-bot/bin/activate
+2. run `source env-image-caption-bot/bin/activate`
-3. pip install -r requirement.txt
+3. run `pip install -r requirement.txt`

 ## Datset